eamigo86/graphene-django-extras/README.md

 ]
 ```

-Defining our project routing, like custom root project urls:
+We define project routing, as if they were project urls:

 ```python
 # project/routing.py